Nigel Lockyer: Fermilab

 The facility required for the Deep Underground Neutrino Experiment, the Long-Baseline Neutrino Facility (LBNF) will comprise the world's highest-intensity neutrino beam at Fermilab and the infrastructure necessary to support detectors installed deep underground at Sanford Lab.
 Using accelerators at Fermilab, an intense beam of neutrinos would be produced and travel 1300 kilometers through the earth to an underground neutrino detector at Sanford Lab.
-LBNF would be the most powerful tool in the world to study neutrinos and has been identified by the U.S particle physics community as the highest priority domestic construction project.
+LBNF would be the most powerful tool in the world to study neutrinos and has been identified by the U.S. particle physics community as the highest priority domestic construction project.

-Construction of an underground facility, including labs and neutrino detector in the Black Hills of South Dakota will begin in 2017 and is expected to be completed in 2023, while construction at Fermilab is scheduled to be completed between 2024 and 2026.
+Excavation of an underground facility, including labs and neutrino detector in the Black Hills of South Dakota began in 2017 and was completed in 2024, while construction at Fermilab is scheduled to be completed around 2030.